 - Make sure your air filters are clean before you head off.
 A dirty air filter can actually decrease your fuel efficiency.
 A clean filter can mean better MPG – and more saved money.

-- Keep your tired properly inflated.
+- Keep your tires properly inflated.
 Believe it or not, underinflated or overinflated tires can actually come back to bite you when you’re filling up.
 Your manufacturer’s recommended tire pressure will give you the best MPG possible.

 - Don’t blast the air.
 If you’re not dying of heat, go easy on the A/C. This little function burns up a lot of gas, so try to keep a moratorium on the icy air.